moj-analytical-services/rpackage_training/README.md

 [here](https://r-pkgs.org/license.html).
 The work-product of civil servants falls under [Crown copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and usually requires an Open Government Licence but for open source software we have the [option to use other open source licences](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/open-government-licence/open-software-licences/).
 The
-[MIT licence](https://opensource.org/license/mit/) is the [MoJ prefered choice](https://user-guidance.analytical-platform.service.justice.gov.uk/github/create-project.html#licence) and can be added to your package using:
+[MIT licence](https://opensource.org/license/mit/) is the [MoJ preferred choice](https://user-guidance.analytical-platform.service.justice.gov.uk/github/create-project.html#licence) and can be added to your package using:

 ```R
 usethis::use_mit_license("Crown Copyright (Ministry of Justice)")